jessfraz/blog/content/post/a-tale-of-two-3d-printers.md

 #### Selective laser melting (SLM) and direct metal laser sintering (DMLS)

 Both selective laser melting and direct metal laser sintering produce objects via a method similar to SLS.
-The main difference is that SLM and DMLS are used in the production of metal parts.
-SLM achieves a full melt of the powder, while DMLS heats the powder to near melting temperatures until they chemically fuse.
+Differing from SLS, SLM and DMLS are used in the production of metal parts.
+SLM fully melts the powder, while DMLS heats the powder to near melting temperatures until it chemically fuses.
 DMLS only works with alloys while SLM can use single component metals, such as aluminum.

 Unlike SLS, SLM and DMLS require support structures to compensate for the high residual stresses generated during the build process.
-This helps to limit the likelihood of warping and distortion.
+Support structures help to limit the possibility of warping and distortion.
 DMLS is the most well-established metal additive manufacturing process with the largest installed base.

 #### Electron beam melting (EBM)

 Electron beam melting uses a high energy beam rather than a laser to induce fusion between the particles of metal powder.
-A focused electron beam scans across a thin layer of powder causing localized melting and solidification over a specific cross-sectional area.
-Electron beam systems produce less residual stresses in objects, resulting in less distortion and less need for anchors and support structures.
-Moreover, EBM uses less energy and can produce layers at a faster rate than SLM and DMLS, but the minimum feature size, powder particle size, layer thickness, and surface finish are typical of lower quality.
+A focused electron beam scans across a thin layer of powder which causes localized melting and solidification over a specific cross-sectional area.
+The nice thing about electron beam systems is that they produce less residual stresses in objects, meaning there is less need for support structures.
+EBM also uses less energy and can produce layers quicker than SLM and DMLS.
+However, the minimum feature size, powder particle size, layer thickness, and surface finish are typically lower quality than SLM and DMLS.
-EBM also requires the objects to be produced in a vacuum and the process can only be used with conductive materials.
+EBM requires the objects to be produced in a vacuum and the process can only be used with conductive materials[^8].

 #### Multi jet fusion (MJF)